 It takes up less memory and provides a simple, efficient and easy-to-use desktop.
-Xfce is fully configurable and has a program bar with menus, applets and a program launcher.
-Also, a file manager and a sound manager are included and the program can be customized using themes.
-Because it is fast, light and efficient, Xfce is ideal for older or slower computers with little memory.
+Xfce is fully configurable and has a program bar with menus, applets, and a program launcher.
+Furthermore, a file manager and a sound manager included, and the program can be customized using themes.
+Because it is fast, light, and efficient, Xfce is ideal for older or slower computers with little memory.

 Xfce uses D-Bus as a message bus.
-The component is automatically installed as a dependency on Xfce.
-To start D-Bus when the system is booting we run the following:
+The component automatically installed as a dependency on Xfce.
+To start D-Bus when the system is booting, we run the following:

 In contrast to GNOME or KDE, Xfce does not have its own login manager.
 We’ll be using Slim instead.